MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/nf-hbaapi-hba_sendreadcapacity.md

 #### - portWWN [in]

 Contains a 64-bit worldwide name (WWN) that uniquely identifies the remote target port to which the SCSI read capacity command is sent.
 For a discussion of worldwide names, see the T11 committee's <i>Fibre Channel HBA API</i> specification.

-#### - fcLUN [in]

-Indicates the fibre channel logical unit number of the logical unit to which the SCSI read capacity command will be sent.

 ## -returns